seven1m/old-churchio-website/open-source-church-software/index.md

 After a bit of searching the web, we built a list of [open source software](http://en.wikipedia.org/wiki/Open-source_software) for churches.

-_Please note: we are not affiliated with of these projects, except OneBody._
+_Please note: we are not affiliated with these projects, except OneBody._

 Name                                                       | Type             | License    | Tech            | Last Release
 ---------------------------------------------------------- | ---------------- | ---------- | --------------- | ------------